 9. Reporting.
 A report should be submitted to the Center for Faculty Excellence, 316 Gannett Center, within six months of the end of the award period.
 Copies or reprints of resulting publications should be submitted when they appear.
 An acknowledgment of grant support should appear in publications resulting from the award.
 The results of previous awards are examined when considering new ones.

 10. Form of Award.
-Award is normally made in the form of a two-month summer contract.
-If special circumstances make a different method necessary, arrangements should be made immediately upon notification.
+Award is made in the form of a two-month summer contract.

 11. External Grantseeking Encouraged.
 Although seeking external funds is not requisite for award of summer research, the review committees will be urged to look with favor on projects that make external funding more likely or that duplicate pending external proposals.
 Simultaneous internal and external proposals are specifically encouraged.
 However, an awardee will be asked to decline the Ithaca College grant if external funds for the same project become available.

 12. Inspection of Funded Proposals.
 Funded proposals are open to inspection by the campus community.
 Submission of a proposal implies permission to share the proposal or reproduce it for on-campus discussion if it is funded.